tahadnan/ttask-manager/README.md

 - Remove tasks from the list
 - View current tasks and completed tasks

-## What's New in 0.2.6 Release:

-- Added `file_path` parameter to the `report` method, allowing users to specify where to save the report.
-- Improved error handling and messaging in the `report` method.

 ## Usage

 Here's a quick example of how to use the TaskManager effectively: